 Top Things to Do

-As the capital city, Dublin is proud of its heritage and history.
-Whether you are visiting for a night, weekend, or even a whole week, you will find plenty of things to do here.
-There is so much to do that even locals see their city anew every day.
-From museums and memorials to restaurants and diners, you can find hundreds of options.
-And get your shopping fix at some of the many shops and boutiques in the city.
+Whether you're visiting for one night or a whole week, you'll find plenty of things to do in Dublin.
+From museums and memorials to restaurants and boutique shops, you can find hundreds of options.
 Bounce has some suggestions for the top places to see in Dublin.

 Dublin has more than 40 museums highlighting all of the city’s important historic events and places.
 They also have some whiskey and beer museums where you can even have a taste if you are over 21.
 Here are Bounce’s top three suggestions:

-Dublin Castle: You cannot leave Dublin without seeing the Dublin Castle.
-Explore this stunning building on Dame Street built in 1204 where you can explore two museums, the Viking Tower, Bermingham Tower, or take a guided tour of the whole place.
+Dublin Castle: You can't leave Dublin without seeing Dublin Castle.
+Explore this stunning building on Dame Street and its two museums, the Viking Tower, Bermingham Tower, or take a guided tour of the whole place.
 They even have a café where you can get a delicious meal.

 National Wax Museum Plus: You can find the wax museum in the Lafayette Building on Westmoreland Street.
 Be prepared for the Chamber of Horrors, where you are sure to get a scare.
-You can also learn about how the body works and see all sorts of wax sculptures from Spongebob Squarepants to great Irish writers.
+You can also see all sorts of wax sculptures from Spongebob Squarepants to great Irish writers.

 You’ll want to grab some souvenirs to remember your trip to Dublin.
 Luckily, there are plenty of shopping centers and boutiques in the city to choose from.
 Whether you want something unique for yourself or a trinket for a loved one, you can find it here:

 The Ilac Centre: With over 90 shops and eateries, this mall in North City Dublin on Henry Street has a bit of everything.
-This includes 14 cafés, 10 gift shops, six department stores, and eight health and beauty supply shops.
+This includes cafés, gift shops, and six department stores.
 They even have four toy stores and a pharmacy.